Mitch Norton

-Mitchell Robert Norton (born 1 April 1993) is an Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
-He began his career in 2011 with the Townsville Crocodiles before joining the Illawarra Hawks in 2016 following the collapse of his hometown team.
-After two seasons with the Hawks, he joined the Wildcats in 2018 where he won two consecutive championships.
+Mitchell Robert Norton (born 1 April 1993) is an Australian professional basketball player for the Brisbane Bullets of the National Basketball League (NBL).
+He began his NBL career in 2011 with the Townsville Crocodiles before joining the Illawarra Hawks in 2016 following the collapse of his hometown team.
+After two seasons with the Hawks, he joined the Perth Wildcats and won two NBL championships in five seasons.
 He has also played for the Townsville Heat in the Queensland Basketball League and the Southland Sharks in the New Zealand NBL.

 Early life and junior career

 Norton was born and raised in Townsville, Queensland, where he attended Currajong State School and Pimlico State High School.
 He played junior basketball for Blackstars Basketball Club.
 He represented Queensland North at the Australian Under 16 Championships in 2007 and 2008, and the Under 18 Championships in 2009.
 In 2010, he was selected for Australia to compete at the FIBA Under-17 World Championship, averaging 11.3 points per game.
 Norton again suited up for Queensland in 2010 for the Australian Under 20 Championships, and again in 2011 where Queensland collected a silver medal.
 In 2011, he was selected for the Australian Institute of Sport (AIS) touring team after securing a scholarship at the AIS, and travelled to Latvia for the FIBA Under-19 World Championship, but was forced to miss the tournament after sustaining a broken foot.